SkylineCommunications/dataminer-docs-connectors/connector/doc/Google_Android_Debug_Bridge.md

 # Google Android Debug Bridge

 This connector can be used to monitor devices with Android Debug Bridge capability.
-Android Debug Bridge (adb) is a versatile command-line tool that lets you communicate with a device.
+Android Debug Bridge (ADB) is a versatile command-line tool that lets you communicate with a device.

 ## About